nextflow-io/nextflow/docs/wave.md

 Wave allows mirroring, i.e., copying containers used by your pipeline into a container registry of your choice.
 This allows the pipeline to pull containers from the target registry rather than the original registry.

-This is useful to create on-demand cache of containers images that are co-located in the same region where the pipeline is executed, and therefore optimising cost and network efficiency.
+Mirroring is useful to create an on-demand cache of container images that are co-located in the same region where the pipeline is executed, and therefore optimising cost and network efficiency.

 Include the following settings in your Nextflow configuration to enable this capability: